Looking for the perfect blackjack table in a casino but don’t know how to choose?

 Speak your language

-It’s not uncommon in a land-based casino to hear ‘English only at the table’, but online, you may be able to find a blackjack table created especially for your countrymen and women.
-With rules, dealer and player chat in your own language, a blackjack table can make you feel at home.
+It’s not uncommon in a land-based casino to hear ‘English only at the table’.
+But online, you may be able to find a blackjack table created especially for your countrymen and women.
+With game rules plus dealer chat in your own language, a blackjack table can make you feel more at home.

 The right site

 Only one casino has a respected gaming licence, fair bonus terms with no nasty small print, a rewarding loyalty programme, great customer support, reliable blackjack software and a big choice of tables.
-Fortunately, you’re looking at it!
+Fortunately, you’re already here!

 Choosing a blackjack table in a casino